 A 12-week, multicenter, double-blind, parallel-group, placebo-controlled study evaluating two dosing regimens of mometasone (100 mcg every evening and 100 mcg twice daily) in 296 children ages four to 11 years of age with asthma and prior use of inhaled corticosteroids.
 The primary efficacy variable was the change in FEV1 from baseline to endpoint.
-The average change in the daily dose was 4.73 points while the twice daily dose was 5.52 points (p≤0.002).
+The average change in FEV1 for the group receiving a daily dose was 4.73 points while the group receiving a twice daily dose was 5.52 points (p≤0.002).
 The active treatments did not differ from placebo in adverse event reporting.